Subscribe for more language and linguistics than you can handle.

 Along the way, you'll see how writing developed, from Chinese characters to Sumerian cuneiform to Maya glyphs and beyond.
 History will bend and turn as challenging logographs evolve into alphabets, syllabaries, abugidas and more!

 I sometimes test out new languagey and linguisticky ideas (like the "top 9" lists or the Decipherment Club).
 That's just to get a feel for what you guys like.
 I will spin some off into separate series if you enjoy the videos enough.
+UPDATE: The Decipherment Club is now its own separate series, and actually spawned yet another separate series about the evolution of writing called Thoth's Pill.

 From hieroglyphs to Maya writing, learn to think like a decipherer.
 Come work alongside history's great geniuses (and some crackpots) as they try to crack the world's most mysterious ancient scripts.
 These tales of decipherment will take you from Egypt to Mesopotamia to Guatemala and beyond in an attempt to recover voices long vanished.